“Education”: New changes to the curriculum for the next academic year

 Implementation recommendations focused on planning a training program during the Specialized Training Week and professional learning communities to train teachers on the new material.

-The Ministry stated that the mathematics curricula for the 11 advanced track students in the Emirate of Abu Dhabi have been unified, so that they will be with the same curricula applied in Dubai, so that the change will be made from Bridge to Riveal mathematics, provided that a training program is planned for teachers in the Emirate of Abu Dhabi, and the educational resources that are employed will be unified.
+The Ministry reported that the mathematics curricula for the 11 advanced track students in the Emirate of Abu Dhabi have been unified, so that they will be with the same curricula applied in Dubai, so that the change will be made from Bridge to Reveal math, and that a training program will be planned for teachers in the Emirate of Abu Dhabi, and the educational resources that will be employed will be unified.

 In the scientific subjects for students of the 12 general and advanced tracks, the curricula are updated as appropriate, and the system of elective subjects is applied, in a way that does not affect human resources or educational resources, provided that this is done through periodic meetings between the curriculum team at the Ministry of Education and the team of subject specialists.
 Scientific education and learning support department.